Food, one of my favourite subjects! And one of the main factors you really need...

 If you would like some help then I would love to support you further.
 Sophie, Debbie and I love talking tipis and helping you to get your ideas together.
 So if you are interested in having a tipi wedding that no one will forget, give us a call on 0121 663 1133 or drop me a line on: [email protected] / www.elitetents.co.uk and we’ll be delighted to assist you.

-(Pop back next week for Part 2 of my Pros and Cons feature)
+(Pop back this afternoon for Part 2 of my Pros and Cons feature)

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.